vasil-sarandev/node-starter/README.md

 ### Development / Prod Containers Notes

-- **Development Container** - The Development Container includes a Mongo service that uses a volume to persist data and connects to it by default.
+- **Development Container** - The Development Container includes a Mongo and Kafka services that use volumes to persist data and connects to them by default.
-- **Prod Container** - The Production Container doesn't include a Mongo service (naturally), so if you want to run the production build, make sure you have installed Mongo locally and have it running and exposed to the default port.
+- **Prod Container** - The Production Container doesn't include a Mongo or a Kafka service (naturally), so if you want to run the production build, make sure you have installed Mongo & Kafka locally and have it running and exposed to the default port.

 ### Running the app